Conservative Party (UK): Defence policy

-European defence

 The Conservative Party aims to build enhanced bilateral defence relations with key European partners and believes that it is in Britain's national interest to cooperate fully with all its European neighbours.
 It has pledged to ensure that any EU military capability must supplement and not supplant British national defence and NATO, and that it is not in the British interest to hand over security to any supranational body.

 The Conservatives see it as a priority to encourage all members of the European Union to do more in terms of a commitment to European security at home and abroad.
 Regarding the defence role of the European Union, the Conservatives pledged to re-examine some of Britain's EU Defence commitments to determine their practicality and utility; specifically, to reassess UK participation provisions like Permanent Structured Cooperation, the European Defence Agency and EU Battlegroups to determine if there is any value in Britain's participation.

-Nuclear weapons

-The Conservatives support the UK's possession of nuclear weapons through the Trident nuclear missile programme.
+The Conservatives support the UK's possession of nuclear weapons through the Trident nuclear programme.

-Health policy

-In 1945, the Conservatives declared support for universal healthcare.
-Since entering office in 2010, they have introduced the Health and Social Care Act, constituting the biggest reformation that the NHS has ever undertaken.
-However, there has been much criticism and protest about the 2010 government's actions on the NHS, focusing on budget cuts and privatisation of services.
-After a 2013 union protest said by police to have been one of the largest protests seen in Manchester, the general secretary of the Trades Union Congress (TUC) said that austerity was having a devastating effect, with 21,000 NHS jobs lost over the previous three months alone, and that "The NHS is one of Britain's finest achievements and we will not allow ministers to destroy, through cuts and privatisation, what has taken generations to build."
-The Department of Health responded that there was "absolutely no government policy to privatise NHS services".

-Drug policy

-The Conservative Party supports current drug prohibition policies.
-However, views on drugs do vary amongst some MPs in the party.
-Some Conservative politicians such as former MP Alan Duncan and Crispin Blunt take the libertarian approach that individual freedom and economic freedom of industry and trade should be respected.
-Other Conservative politicians, despite being economically liberal, are in favour of full prohibition of the ownership and trade of many drugs.
-Legalisation of cannabis for medical uses is favoured by some Conservative politicians.
-The party has rejected both decriminalising drugs for personal use and safe consumption rooms.